Opportunity Matters Book Club

 GET NOTIFIED

-Each summer, COE hosts more than 150 TRIO high school student delegates from Upward Bound and Talent Search programs across the United States and territories to participate in a rigorous 6-day leadership experience in Washington, D.C.
-During the Leadership Congress, the delegates sleep, study and dine on the Georgetown University campus.
-In addition to meeting their Senators and Representatives on Capitol Hill, delegates engage in conflict resolution workshops, diversity training, and spend much of the program researching a critical and controversial current policy issue, drafting legislation, and then arguing their position on this question.
+Each summer, COE hosts more than 150 TRIO high school student delegates from Upward Bound, Upward Bound Math-Science and Talent Search programs across the United States and territories to participate in a rigorous 6-day leadership experience in Washington, D.C.
+During the Leadership Congress, the delegates sleep, study, and dine on the campus of American University.
+In addition to meeting their Senators and Representatives on Capitol Hill, delegates participate in community service projects, conflict resolution workshops, and spend much of the program engaged in a Mock Congress.
+This requires students to research critical policy issues, draft legislation, and debate their peers with their assigned team.

-Beginning in the 2018-2019 academic year, a paid internship of four to six months will be awarded each year to a graduating senior or recent college graduate who has participated in a federal TRIO program.
+A paid internship opportunity lasting four to six months is awarded each year to a graduating senior or recent college graduate who has participated in a federal TRIO program.
 The program includes an internship in a Congressional office preceded by several weeks in COE’s Washington, DC office.
-The internship is named for the late Thomas R. Wolanin, former staff director of the Subcommittee on Post-Secondary Education in the U.S. House of Representatives, a champion of access and affordability in postsecondary education, and a committed advocate for first-generation students.
+The internship is named for the late Thomas R. Wolanin, former staff director of the Subcommittee on Post- Secondary Education in the U.S. House of Representatives, a champion of access and affordability in postsecondary education, and a committed advocate for first-generation students.

-Increasingly, developing global competencies are a critical component of what it means to be a college graduate.
-Students entering the global workforce must be able to cross borders and cultures with ease.
-But formative experiences such as study, travel and internships abroad remain largely the province of middle- and upper-income students.
 The Keith Sherin Global Leaders Program was founded with the notion that all college students should have access to international experiences.
-The program supports the study of TRIO college students with demonstrated leadership skills in a three-to four-week program.
-Since 2000, more than 350 low-income, first-generation college students and students with disabilities have participated in COE-sponsored short-term and semester study abroad programs in Great Britain, Mexico, the Netherlands, South Africa and Spain.
+The program supports the study of TRIO college students with demonstrated leadership skills in a three-to-four-week program.
+Since 2000, more than 350 low-income, first-generation college students and students with disabilities have participated in COE-sponsored short-term and semester study abroad programs in Great Britain, Mexico, the Netherlands, South Africa, and Spain.

-Through the Keith Sherin Global Leaders Washington Semester Program, one high-achieving TRIO college student is selected each semester and supported with tuition, housing and a small living stipend.
+Through the Keith Sherin Global Leaders Washington Semester Program, one high-achieving TRIO college student is selected each semester and supported with tuition, housing, and a small living stipend.
 The Washington, D.C. public policy program includes a semester of study at Marquette University’s Les Aspin Center and an internship placement in a Congressional office.
-The program recruits students with strong academic records who can juggle a full course load on top of a three-day-per-week job.
-Interns see public policy in the making and gain valuable work skills and connections.

 Latest News & Impact